oracle/terraform-provider-oci/website/docs/d/mysql_mysql_db_system.html.markdown

 	* `email` - The email address used by Oracle to send notifications regarding the DB System.
 * `data_storage_size_in_gb` - Initial size of the data volume in GiBs that will be created and attached.
 * `database_management` - Whether to enable monitoring via the Database Management service.
+* `database_mode` - The database mode indicating the types of statements that are allowed to run in the the DB system.
+This mode applies only to statements run by user connections.
+Replicated write statements continue  to be allowed regardless of the DatabaseMode.
+	* READ_WRITE: allow running read and write statements on the DB system;
+	* READ_ONLY: only allow running read statements on the DB system.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `deletion_policy` - The Deletion policy for the DB System.
 	* `automatic_backup_retention` - Specifies if any automatic backups created for a DB System should be retained or deleted when the DB System is deleted.